 Be safe in your home

 Health and safety agencies often use the approach of Daylight Saving Time to remind people to change the batteries in their smoke alarms.
 The American Red Cross suggests you test your smoke alarms and talk with your family about your fire escape plan.
-Whether you live in Brea or elsewhere, practice your plan at least twice a year.
+Whether you live in Fullerton or elsewhere, practice your plan at least twice a year.